ock666/Serpentcoin/README.md

 - [x] Add signature and hash validation
 - [x] Add Balance Verification
 - [x] Develop Wallet
+- [ ] Improved difficulty algorithm; doesnt scale so aggressively anymore.
-- [x] Add pool mining
+- [ ] Add pool mining - Removed as of Alpha 0.0.1, will be readded upon improvement
   - [ ] Improve pool mining efficiency
 - [x] Implement mining difficulty scaling to ensure consistent block times
-- [ ] Node persistence
+- [ ] Node persistence - WIP
-    - [ ] implement code to allow for nodes to remember each other after they have been shut down
+    - [x] implement code to allow for nodes to remember each other after they have been shut down
     - [ ] implement a validation algorithm through signatures to ensure a node is who they say they are
-- [ ] Improve overall code robustness
+- [ ] Improve overall code robustness - WIP
     - [ ] Fix up some of the response codes and json messages
     - [ ] code clean up, bug fixes, and optimisation
     - [ ] unit test more of the code
-- [x] Transaction Fees
+- [ ] Transaction Fees - WIP
-- [ ] Implement blockchain explorer (WIP) [Explorer](https://github.com/ock666/python-blockchain-explorer)
+- [ ] Implement blockchain explorer (WIP) [Explorer](https://github.com/ock666/serpentcoin-explorer)
     - [ ] develop method to call chain API from a node and enter the values into a database
     - [ ] develop backend to process chain data from database and analyse it
     - [ ] develop frontend for a user to check address and transactions within blocks